General

 - The team will have 15 days to complete the report after receiving the case.

-- The completed report will be passed to the NLO.
+- The completed report will be passed to the MOO.

-- If the NLO concludes that the investigation and recommended course of action are appropriate, the NLO will convey this information to the Referee in question.
+- If the MOO concludes that the investigation and recommended course of action are appropriate, Pickleball Canada will convey this information to the Referee in question.

-- The Referee may appeal the decision to the NLO who will review the case with the OAC.
+- The Referee may appeal the decision to the MOO who will review the case with the Pickleball Canada Executive Director.

-- The defending Referee will be asked to make their appeal before the OAC.
+- The defending Referee will be asked to make their appeal before the Pickleball Canada Executive Director.

-- After hearing the appeal the OAC will make a final decision on the case.
+- After hearing the appeal, the Executive Director will make a final decision on the case.